-21. National feedback
+1.1.22.
+National feedback

-Rationale: National feedback in areas such as test development is important in maintaining the dynamic and collaborative nature of PISA-D. National feedback ensures that instruments achieve cross-national, cross-cultural, and cross-linguistic validity.
+52. Rationale: National feedback in areas such as test development is important in maintaining the dynamic and collaborative nature of PISA.
+National feedback ensures that instruments achieve cross-national, cross-cultural and cross-linguistic validity.
 It also promotes the inclusion of the interests and involvement of national stakeholders.

-Standard 21.1 National Centres develop appropriate mechanisms in order to promote participation, effective implementation, and dissemination of results amongst all relevant national stakeholders.
+Standard 22.1 National Centres develop appropriate mechanisms in order to promote participation, effective implementation, and dissemination of results amongst all relevant national stakeholders.

-Standard 21.2 National Centres provide feedback to the international contractors on the development of instruments, domain frameworks, the adaptation of instruments, and other domain-related matters that represent the perspectives of the relevant national stakeholders.
+Standard 22.2 National Centres provide feedback to the international contractors on the development of instruments, domain frameworks, the adaptation of instruments, and other domain-related matters that represent the perspectives of the relevant national stakeholders.

-Note 21.1 As a guideline, feedback might be sought from the following relevant stakeholders: policy makers, curriculum developers, domain experts, test developers, linguistic experts and experienced teachers.
+Note 22.1 As a guideline, feedback might be sought from the following relevant stakeholders: policy makers, curriculum developers, domain experts, test developers, linguistic experts and experienced teachers.

-- National Centre quality monitoring - List of committees and groups of stakeholders - Membership records of representative groups and/or committees - Meeting records of representative groups and/or committees
+- 53. Quality assurance - National Centre Quality Monitoring - List of committees and groups of stakeholders - Membership records of representative groups and/or committees - Meeting records of representative groups and/or committees

-22. Meeting attendance
+1.1.23.
+Meeting attendance

-Rationale: Attendance at National Project Managers and training meetings is required as these represent a key component of participating in PISA-D. Important information was shared and discussed and training in data management, sampling, computer systems, and coding was conducted at these international meetings.
-These also allow for individual consultation and communication with contractors, which is often very helpful.
+54. Rationale: Attendance at National Project Managers and training meetings is required as these represent a key component of participating in PISA.
+Important information is shared and discussed and training in data management, sampling, computer systems, and coding is conducted at these international meetings.
+These also allow for individual consultation and communication with the international contractors, which is often very helpful.

-Standard 22.1 Representatives from each National Centre are required to attend all PISA-D international meetings including National Project Manager meetings, coder training and data management training.
-Up to eight international meetings are planned per cycle.
+Standard 23.1 Representatives from each National Centre are required to attend all PISA international meetings including National Project Manager meetings, coder training, and any separate within-school sampling training, and data management training, as necessary.
+Up to 6 international meetings are planned per cycle.

-Standard 22.2 Representatives from each National Centre who attend international meetings must be able to work and communicate in English.
+Standard 23.2 Representatives from each National Centre who attend international meetings must be able to work and communicate in English.

-Note 22.1 The length of these meetings vary from 3 to 5 days.
+Note 23.1 The length of these meetings vary from 3 to 5 days.